shivshank/mini_gl_fb/README.md

-# Mini GL "Framebuffer"
+# Mini GL "Framebuffer" (MGlFb)

 [![Version](https://img.shields.io/crates/v/mini_gl_fb.svg)](https://crates.io/crates/mini_gl_fb)
 [![Docs.rs](https://docs.rs/mini_gl_fb/badge.svg)](https://docs.rs/mini_gl_fb)

-Provides an easy way to draw a window from a pixel buffer.
+Mini GL Framebuffer provides an easy way to draw to a window from a pixel buffer.
 OpenGL alternative to other easy framebuffer libraries.

-Designed to be dead simple and easy to remember when you just want to get something on the screen ASAP!
+It's designed to be dead simple and easy to remember when you just want to get something on the screen ASAP.
+It's also built to be super flexible and easy to grow out of in case your project gets serious (MGlFb exposes all of its internals so you can iteratively remove it as a dependency over time!).

+# Usage

 ```rust
 extern crate mini_gl_fb;